-Company G was part of the Marine Support Battalion (MarSptBn), a relatively small group of Marines that supported the United States Navy in their cryptologic endeavors.
+Company G was part of the Marine Support Battalion (MarSptBn), a small group of Marines that supported the United States Navy in their cryptologic endeavors.
 Sabana Seca was and is a Navy base, specifically Naval Security Group Activity (NSGA), Sabana Seca.
 It was also known as U.S. Naval Communications Station, Sabana Seca (USNAVCOMMSTA).
 There was a separate company of guard Marines stationed there who provided security and sentry duty for the base.
-The base closed for good in 2003.
+The base closed in 2003.

-This is a brief intro to just what Co G was, for those of you who either were not in the military or perhaps are unacquainted with this particular part of the Marine Corps.
 Whereas the USMC total strength in 1965 was 190,213, there were less than 1,500 Marines who were in the Marine Support Battalion.

 (Our tour of duty there was usually two years, although some stayed longer.
 The average number of Marines in Co G at any given time was approximately 46 to 50 Marines.)